comprna/riser/README.md

 1. Start a new sequencing run (remember to select the **_mod** script to enable playback) and wait for the initial MUX scan to complete.

 2. Run RISER.
 The below will selectively sequence reads that RISER predicts to be protein-coding and will reject reads predicted to be non-coding.
-The script will run for 6 hours (this can be modified as desired with the `--duration` parameter).
+The script will run for 1 hour (this can be modified as desired with the `--duration` parameter).

    ```
-   cd <path/to/riser>
+   cd <path/to/riser/riser>
-   python3 riser.py --target coding --duration 6
+   python3 riser.py --target noncoding --duration 1
    ```

 3. You should see a message in the System Messages page on MinKNOW stating that RISER is now controlling the run.